 According to the ABA, a paralegal is:

-“A legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
-Legal assistants or paralegals may not provide services directly to the public except as permitted by law.”
+“A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

 The main role of a paralegal is providing support for lawyers in a wide range of legal practice areas in a variety of industries such as biotech, real estate, education, entertainment, etc .
 Paralegals usually work for law firms, government agencies, lobbying firms, corporate/in-house legal departments, insurance firms, non-profit organizations, and technology firms that provide litigation support.